 2. Right-click on “Word” and then click on “Open file location“.

-3. Right-click on the “Word” and then click on “Properties“.
+3. In the list of applications, right-click on the “Word” and then click on “Properties“.

 5. Then, click on “Change permissions“.